4onen/js13k-2024-city-builder/README.md

 Sooooon!
 Aaaaaa! 😱 The UI tool selection and conf/deny works now, but I'm still missing level select!
 And levels!
 And music!
 I can't beleive everything I _do_ have fits in just 9,385 bytes!

 ## Day 31: 2024-09-12

+I don't even know how to write this.
+It's 2:16am, I just submitted, and I'm still absolutely wired from all the changes and features I did get working.
+I wish I'd known I had more room because I think I would have devoted more time and added even more features... but honestly this 10k limit challenge I set myself bred even more interesting results than I could have imagined starting this competition.
+Like, heck, I didn't think it would be a puzzler or a mobile game -- I was aiming for a proper city simulator!
+But I'm happy with these results.
+It's a complete experience, even if it lacks save data or custom level insertion or achievements.
+I think my game last time I partcipated showed that really isn't necessary, and being able to do this instanced rendering work feels like progress.

+I hope y'all enjoy!